MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *lpszText*
- Şerit öğesi açıklaması.
+ Şerit öğesi için açıklama.

 ### <a name="remarks"></a>Açıklamalar
- Framework durum çubuğunda veya araç ipucunda veya menü düğmesinin altındaki yeni açıklamayı görüntüler.
+ Framework durum çubuğunda veya araç ipucunda veya menü düğmesinin altında yeni bir açıklama görüntüler.

 ##  <a name="setid"></a>  CMFCRibbonBaseElement::SetID
  Şerit öğesi komut Kimliğini ayarlar.